History of the Russian Federation: Elections

 Voter turnout in the first round of the polling on 16 June was 69.8%.
 According to returns announced on 17 June, Yeltsin won 35% of the vote; Zyuganov won 32%; Aleksandr Lebed, a populist ex-general, a surprisingly high 14.5%; liberal candidate Grigory Yavlinsky 7.4%; far-right nationalist Vladimir Zhirinovsky 5.8%; and former Soviet president Mikhail Gorbachev 0.5%.
 With no candidate securing an absolute majority, Yeltsin and Zyuganov went into a second round of voting.
 In the meantime, Yeltsin co-opted a large segment of the electorate by appointing Lebed to the posts of national security adviser and secretary of the Security Council.

 In the end, Yeltsin's election tactics paid off.
 In the run-off on 3 July, with a turnout of 68.9%, Yeltsin won 53.8% of the vote and Zyuganov 40.3%, with the rest (5.9%) voting "against all".
 Moscow and Saint Petersburg (formerly Leningrad) together provided over half of the incumbent president's support, but he also did well in large cities in the Urals and in the north and northeast.
 Yeltsin lost to Zyuganov in Russia's southern industrial heartland.
 The southern stretch of the country became known as the "red belt", underscoring the resilience of the Communist Party in elections since the breakup of the Soviet Union.

 Although Yeltsin promised that he would abandon his unpopular neoliberal austerity policies and increase public spending to help those suffering from the pain of capitalist reforms, within a month of his election, Yeltsin issued a decree canceling almost all of these promises.

 Right after the election, Yeltsin's physical health and mental stability were increasingly precarious.
 Many of his executive functions thus devolved upon a group of advisers (most of whom had close links with the oligarchs).

+It was also the only Russian presidential election that included a matchup in a second round.